 With my research I am contributing to evidence-based recommendations on supporting young people to embrace a more balanced view of the self in relation to technologies, strengthen their resilience to mental health impacts, and reduce the susceptibility to online addictions for a minority of children.

-Copyright courtesy of: Melina Throuvala, PhD student, Psychology, School of Social Sciences, 2019.
+Copyright courtesy of: Melina Throuvala, Postgraduate Researcher, School of Social Sciences, 2019.